tkyjovsk/keycloak/testsuite/performance/README.md

 _*Note:* The same dataset properties which were used for data import should be supplied to the `test` phase._

-The default test `keycloak.KeycloakSimulation` takes the following additional properties:
+The default test `keycloak.DefaultSimulation` takes the following additional properties:

 `[-DuserThinkTime=SECONDS] [-DbadLoginAttempts=N] [-DrefreshTokenCount=N] [-DrefreshTokenPeriod=SECONDS]`